Electric Fiat Grande Panda range just got bigger with the new Icon specification

 - Selection of driver aids including lane-keep assist

-One area where Fiat has saved some cash on the entry-level Pop model is by fitting 16-inch steel rims with aero covers, while the (RED) specification just includes white 16-inch steel rims with no covers.
+One area where Fiat has saved some cash on the entry-level Pop model is by fitting 16-inch steel rims with aero covers, while the RED specification just includes white 16-inch steel rims with no covers.
 The rest of the range features either 16 or 17-inch alloy wheels.

-For the Grande Panda Hybrid, Icon trim adds:
+The Icon trim adds:

 - Front and rear skid plates